breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     You can change this information later on inside the package.json file.

-When using npm, it generates a package.json file that keeps track of all the libraries and modules utilized in your project.
+When initializing npm, npm generates a package.json file that keeps track of all the libraries and modules utilized in your project.
 This feature is beneficial as it allows others to gain an understanding of what your project is reliant on, and helps to monitor which program versions are required for proper operation.

 Next, install the libraries you will need to complete this project.
 These libraries are passport, passport-local, express, express-sessions, and nodemon.